w4jbm/GW-R6501Q-SBC/README.md

 ## ROM Routies
 Several of the routines in the eWoz monitor are useful when called from your own program.

+* __SFTRST ($FD34)__ - This performs a soft reset for the monitor.
+It can be used to return to the monitor if the stack might have been corrupted.
+(If you know the stack is back to its original condition, a program can exit and return from a RUN command with an RTS.)
 * __PRBYTE ($FE24)__ - Prints the value in A in a 2 digit hexadecimal format.
 (A is clobbered.)
 * __PRHEX ($FE38)__ - Prints the lower nibble (4 bits) of A as a 1 digit hexadecimal number.
 (A is clobbered.)
 * __SHWMSG ($FE45)__ - Prints a NULL terminated string pointed to by Page Zero locations MSGL ($4B) and MSGH ($4C).
 (See the hw.a65 file for an example of how to use this.)